-Because blogs often have readers from all over the world, can you just let anyone enter?
+Because websites often have visitors from all over the world, can you just let anyone enter?
 The short answer is yes, if you are willing to comply with the laws of every jurisdiction (including those of foreign countries).
-In Canada, for example, the winner can not be chosen by luck, but rather some element of skill must be involved.
+In Canada, for example, the winner cannot be chosen by a random selection, but rather some element of skill must be involved.
 And if you do wish to open your giveaway to residents of Canada, you must go one step further and either exclude Quebec or add in the various additional rules that province requires.

-While bloggers definitely don’t want to leave their Canadian readers out in the cold, it’s a harsh reality of administering a giveaway through a sweepstakes that residents of Canada must be excluded.
+While online entrepreneurs definitely don’t want to leave their Canadian visitors out in the cold, it’s a harsh reality of administering a giveaway through a sweepstakes that residents of Canada must be excluded.
 It’s the same reason readers under the age of 18 are often excluded.
 It becomes cumbersome to administer the promotion if more laws must be followed.

 Checklist for your giveaway:

 If your giveaway winner will be chosen at random you are hosting a sweepstakes and thus you should comply with the laws regarding sweepstakes.

 1. Identify the prize – provide as much detail as necessary to both identify it and make it attractive to your readers

 2. Who can enter – detail who is allowed to enter, as well as those excluded (for example, employees of the sponsor)

 3. Duration – clearly set out when the giveaway (sweepstakes) will begin and end, and follow through